Website Schema Markup and Structured Data

 Using schema markup now will place your website ahead of these changes.

-Adding breadcrumb navigation can also help users and search engines learn more about your site structure.
+Adding website breadcrumbs can also help users and search engines learn more about your site structure.

 Artificial intelligence and machine learning will change how search engines read schema.